-Every 500 linear meter of sub-base material or whenever there is a change in the material source shall be subject to a full set of tests after mixing in situ and, if found satisfactory, shall be approved for compaction.
+Every 500 linear meter of sub-base material or whenever there is a change in the material source shall be subject to a full set (3 points and one point extra will take around manholes if exist 1 sample / 20 manholes))of tests after mixing in situ and, if found satisfactory, shall be approved for compaction.
 This approval shall not deem to constitute acceptance of the sub-base course.